Opened 10 years ago

 Last edited 10 years ago by Lars Erdmann (previous) (diff)

-comment:4 Changed 10 years ago by David Azarewicz
+comment:4 by David Azarewicz, 10 years ago

 Sorry, but the log has no debug data.
 Perhaps you executed the testlog command more than once?
 The debug buffer is cleared when it is read.
 Only the first execution will capture the needed debug buffer.

-comment:5 Changed 10 years ago by Lars Erdmann
+comment:5 by Lars Erdmann, 10 years ago

 I guess you refer to the output of "type acpica$".
 I tried again but there is still no output.
 1) I do have the debug version of ACPI.PSD installed